Edwardsburgh/Cardinal: Rooney's Corners

 By 1871, a sawmill was established by the Chapman family on a small creek situated off of Cedar Grove Road.
 The mill, called Chapman's mill, also operated as a carding mill for a period of time, supplying the community with slab lumber and shingles.
 In later years the mill was converted to operate on steam power.
 In the early 1900s, Wentworth Chapman was crippled in an accident at the mill involving escaped horses.
 Shortly after this, the mill ceased operations and later was destroyed by fire along with the Chapman family's farm.
 Until the 1990s, the chimney once belonging to Chapman's mill, which survived the fire, remained in its original location; it was a 75 ft tall stone structure with a 6 ft2 base.

 In the early 1900s, Rooney's Corners was essentially at a standstill.
 The schools and mill had closed, however around this time the general store, which lent the settlement its name, was established on County Road 44.
 The community saw some excitement in the 1920s, during prohibition, when bootlegging became a profitable endeavour; Rooney's Corners was located along a popular smuggling route.
 A ball diamond was laid out in a nearby cow pasture in the 1920s which held organized ball games against teams from nearby settlements and villages; the results of the games were often published in local newspapers.

-During the 1950s, many of the farms and houses which formed Rooney's Corners were expropriated by the Provincial Highway Department in order to accommodate Highway 401.
+During the 1950s, many of the farms and houses which formed Rooney's Corners were expropriated by the Provincial Highway Department to accommodate Highway 401.
 Within a short time, much of the community was demolished.
 In the 1970s, much of the remaining land around Rooney's Corners and Cedar Grove Road was purchased by the government Land Bank; houses and lots were either demolished or left abandoned.
 Around the 1980s, the cluster of houses along Fraser Road, all belonging to members of the Fraser family, became referred to as Fraserville; the designation was spurred due to the extensive Christmas light decorations put up each year by the family, which attracted local attention.